 A friend of mine and I run together a couple of times per week.
 Right now, he’s training for a ten-mile race.
 Together, we run a fraction of that amount because three miles is just about my limit.
 I’ve done four but regretted it later.

-Obviously, he’s the better runner.
+He’s the better runner.
 He’s less winded than I am when we hit the three-mile mark and can usually outrun me in the final sprint.
 But this doesn’t bother me, and there’s a reason.

 I lift weights, and he doesn’t.
 Pull-ups?
 Push-ups?
 I’ve got him beat.

 When it comes to competition, we often neglect to think about our other skills.
 That may not be the point in a direct heat, but it’s important.
 Not being able to run faster or lift more than someone else doesn’t mean we’re a loser.
 It could mean we’re winning at something else.

 I’ve never been particularly competitive.
 I wasn’t athletic (or maybe coordinated) when I was young.
 But I could probably make an argument that I have become extremely competitive with age–at least with myself, which is not necessarily a bad attribute for a writer.

 I want to be better than yesterday and last week.
 I want to increase my word count and push myself to produce and create to the maximum of my abilities.
 When I talk about it like this, writing starts to sound a bit like a sport.

 The difference is that writing isn’t a competition with anyone other than ourselves.
 It’s an individual sport.
-If we think there are writers who are better than ourselves we’re not necessarily wrong.
-But it’s our job to find some aspect of our skill set (dialogue, description, etc.) that sets us apart and can lead us to success.
+If we think some writers are better than ourselves, we’re not necessarily wrong.
+But it’s our job to find some aspect of our skillset (dialogue, description, worldbuilding, etc.) that sets us apart and can lead to success.

 photo: Adi Goldstein